HTYISABUG/tgbot-youtube-notifier/README.md

 Contact [BotFather](https://t.me/BotFather) to create your own bot, and get the bot token.

 ### Certification
 [Here](https://core.telegram.org/bots/webhooks#the-short-version) is the requirements of the server.

 If you have domain name, you can simplely use [Let’s Encrypt](https://letsencrypt.org/) to get your certification.

-Otherwise, you canfollow [this](https://core.telegram.org/bots/self-signed) tutorial to get self-signed certification.
+Otherwise, you can follow [this](https://core.telegram.org/bots/self-signed) tutorial to get self-signed certification.

+#### Apply Certification
+You have two ways to setup certification.

+1. Use web server (e.g. Nginx) to listen & proxy pass tgbot request to server port
+2. Use provide certification file path `ssl_cert` & `ssl_key` in setting file and use standalone server

+For the 2nd way, start server with parameter `--use_ssl=True`.